wolfgangr/SDM2rrd/README.md

 Anyway, I decided that it might be easier to start the K.I.S.S. way from start.
 That's what I am trying to do here.

-### Disclaimer
-Don't expect this premature snippets to do anything of sense for you.
-Maybe, electricity counters are not designed to blow your basement or put your house onto fire.
-Well, mhh, who really knows?